AnuragRao1/adaptive_mg/README.md

 - solver: There are two options (specific parameter options can be found/changed in each experiment script):
   -direct: Direct solvers
   -mg: multigrid (implemented with patch relaxation)
+-experiment: which experiment to run, input as a string.
+Options are "bump", "donut", and "unknown"

 To generate the plots for each system, run \
-`python plot_expr.py --system curl --p None --theta 0.5 --lam_alg 0.01 --alpha 2/3 --dim 1e4 --solver direct --dir_name None --w_uniform False --unif_dir None`
+`python plot_expr.py --system curl --p None --theta 0.5 --lam_alg 0.01 --alpha 2/3 --dim 1e4 --solver direct --experiment bump --dir_name None --w_uniform False --unif_dir None`

 The parameters are the same as above, with the only new ones being
 - dir_name: str value. allows the user to specify the directory of data if the generated results were renamed/moved into a different location.
 To be input as a string "path/to/data"